metagenome-atlas/atlas/docs/usage/getting_started.rst

   1. Search SRA for the corresponding sequences (Runs) and save them in the file ``SRA/RunInfo_original.tsv``.
 For example, if you specify a Bioproject, it fetches the information for all runs of this project.
   2. Atlas filters the runs to contain only valid metagenome sequences.
 E.g. exclude singleton reads, 16S.
 The output will be saved in ``RunInfo.csv``
   3. Sometimes the same Sample is sequenced on different lanes, which will result into multiple runs from the same sample.
-Atlas will **merge** runs from the same biosample.
+Atlas will **merge** runs from the same sample.
   4. Prepare a sample table and a config.yaml similar to the ``atlas init`` command.